-- Central empirical questions - Why are some countries rich, why are some others poor? - Do countries converge to the same long-run level of income? - Is there a reduction of the poverty rate and of inequality as measured by the Gini coefficient? - Current view of convergence debate - Poverty persists but the absolute number declines - Inequality as measured by Gini declines as well but very slowly - Theory of economic growth
+- Central empirical questions - Why are some countries rich, why are some others poor? - Do countries converge to the same long-run level of income? - Is there a reduction of the poverty rate and of inequality as measured by the Gini coefficient? - Current view of convergence debate - Poverty persists but the absolute number declines - Inequality as measured by Gini declines as well but very slowly

+- Theory of economic growth

-- From exogenous factors of growth to endogenous, economically determined drivers of growth - Policy and politics play a crucial role in shaping the growth path of a society - Contribution of psychological views - Impulse control and savings (Fudenberg and Levine, 2006) - Reference points and the impact on optimal growth (Foellmi et al, 2011) - Behavioural growth extends existing views on the growth process and allows for novel predictions - Empirical relevance still to be seen
+- From exogenous factors of growth to endogenous, economically determined drivers of growth

+- Policy and politics play a crucial role in shaping the growth path of a society

+- Methodological background

+- Optimization techniques

+- Stochastic processes and more